Stephanie Dietze; Down The Mountain On One Wheel

 Stephanie Dietze recounts her bikepacking trip to Iceland, on a unicycle.

 My feet are okay right now.
 They are standing on a level, sturdy rock surface, for once.
-But one inch next to them, there is nothing but thin air, for a couple of hundred meters down, where the vertical wall is coming to a soft slope.
+But one inch next to them, there is nothing but thin air, for a couple of hundred meters down.
 I am standing in the middle of an exposed ridge, leading from Rumer Spitze to Arzler Scharte, the scree field on the horizon we want to descend back to the valley.
 The view would be breathtaking, if my breath weren’t already gone.
 I am moving very slowly, one foot after the other, climbing at times, making triple sure I don’t slip.
 Carrying a 7kg unicycle in one hand doesn’t make the whole thing easier.
 Why am I carrying a unicycle on a dangerous ridge at 2000m altitude?
 I am asking that myself right now.

 Stephanie Dietze is a mountain unicyclist and freelance writer.
 Being based in Berlin, she escapes to the mountains whenever she can, while she can also enjoy a proper long-distance bike ride in the flat countryside surrounding the city – if it involves camping and a starry sky. stephaniedietze.de